Hrishikesh-K/tejal/content/about.md

   "works": [{
     "company": "Qyuki Digital Media",
     "features": [
-      "Worked as a creative head T-shirt design.", "Created t-shirt designs for celebrities according to their personalities.", "Learned about t-shirt printing.",
+      "Managed and led a team of two interns.", "Created t-shirt designs for celebrities according to their personalities.", "Learned about client-relationship management.",
       "Skills used: Ideation, Design Strategy, Teamwork, Photoshop, Illustrator."
     ],
-    "position": "Creative Strategist"
+    "position": "Project Creative Head"
   }, {
     "company": "The Times of India",
     "features": [